R1nge/InventorySystem/README.md

 Things that could've done if for asked or I had more context:
 abstract save system with an interface
 save data migration
-sync inventory view with the model when save has been
+sync inventory view with the model when save has been loaded

 The reason behind having a separate collider/object for taking from an inventory is simple, objects can have too small/big colliders, so it may become increasingly difficult to make a collider that works well in the game and in the inventory